xsy99140636/Xget/README.en.md

 ## 💡 Repository Vision

 The vision of this repository is to accelerate access to open-source resources on platforms that comply with relevant laws and regulations within mainland China, providing developers with a stable and legal acceleration service.
+We are committed to:

 - **🌍 Eliminate Geographic Restrictions**: Help developers in mainland China quickly access overseas open-source resources
-- **⚖️ Legal Compliance**: Users should strictly comply with relevant laws and regulations, only accelerating legal public resources
+- **⚖️ Legal Compliance**: Strictly comply with relevant laws and regulations, only accelerating legal public resources
 - **🚀 Improve Efficiency**: Significantly enhance developers' work efficiency and development experience
 - **🆓 Benefit Open Source**: Contribute to the open-source community and promote technological exchange and development